GET STARTED | Get Your Fair Cash Offer Today

 Erie County has one of the most active property tax enforcement systems in New York State.
 Understanding exactly how the Erie County delinquent tax process works — and when to act — can be the difference between walking away with equity and losing everything at auction.

-• January 1: County and town/city taxes become due.
-School taxes are typically due September 1 of the prior year.
+January 1 County and town/city taxes become due.
+School taxes typically due September 1 of the prior year.

-• After due date: Penalties begin accruing — typically 1–2% per month on the unpaid balance.
+After Due Date Penalties begin accruing — 1–2% per month on the unpaid balance.
+Interest compounds the longer taxes go unpaid.

-• April 30: Unpaid county taxes are returned to the Erie County Commissioner of Finance as delinquent.
+April 30 Unpaid county taxes returned to the Erie County Commissioner of Finance as formally delinquent.

-• Summer–Fall: County sends formal delinquency notices.
+Summer–Fall County sends formal delinquency notices.
 Interest and penalties continue accumulating.
+Erie County charges 12–18% annual penalty interest on delinquent taxes.

-• Year 2–3 delinquent: Property becomes eligible for Erie County in rem tax foreclosure proceedings.
+Year 2–3 Property becomes eligible for Erie County in rem tax foreclosure proceedings.

-• Redemption period: Final opportunity to pay all delinquent taxes, penalties, interest, and fees to retain the property.
+Redemption Deadline Final opportunity to pay all delinquent taxes, penalties, interest, and fees.
+Missing this deadline forfeits the property.
+This is the last point at which a cash sale can stop the process.

-The Erie County In Rem Tax Foreclosure Process
+What Is Erie County In Rem Tax Foreclosure?

-Delinquent Taxes in City of Buffalo vs Erie County Suburbs
+Delinquent Taxes — City of Buffalo vs Erie County Suburbs

 Properties within the City of Buffalo are subject to both City of Buffalo and Erie County tax enforcement.
 The city has its own tax enforcement process that can run parallel to county proceedings, potentially accelerating the timeline.
 Properties in suburban Erie County municipalities — Cheektowaga, Amherst, Tonawanda, West Seneca — deal primarily with the county process.